LilaShiba/9th_grade_boot_camp/README.md

 # Programming Cheat Sheet

+### How to Run a Program

+**File Path**
+A path, the general form of the name of a file or directory, specifies a unique location in a file system.
+A path points to a file system location by following the directory tree hierarchy expressed in a string of characters in which path components, separated by a delimiting character, represent each directory.
+The delimiting character is most commonly the slash ("/"), the backslash character ("\"), or colon (":")

 ### Variables
 Variables are used to store information to be referenced and manipulated in a computer program.
 They also provide a way of labeling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
 It is helpful to think of variables as containers that hold information.
 Their sole purpose is to label and store data in memory.
 This data can then be used throughout your program. [source](https://launchschool.com/books/ruby/read/variables)